apache/flink/docs/content.zh/release-notes/flink-1.13.md

 ##### [FLINK-21736](https://issues.apache.org/jira/browse/FLINK-21736)

 State access latency metrics are introduced to track all kinds of keyed state access to help debug state performance.
-This feature is not enabled by default and could be turned on once setting `state.backend.latency-track.keyed-state-enabled` as true.
+This feature is not enabled by default and can be turned on by setting `state.backend.latency-track.keyed-state-enabled` to true.

-#### Support for CPU FlameGraphs in new web UI
+#### Support for CPU flame graphs in web UI

 ##### [FLINK-13550](https://issues.apache.org/jira/browse/FLINK-13550)

-Flink now offers Flamegraphs for each node in the job graph.
+Flink now offers flame graphs for each node in the job graph.
 Please enable this experimental feature by setting the respective configuration flag `rest.flamegraph.enabled`.

 #### Display last n exceptions/causes for job restarts in Web UI